Key-Roh/Key-Roh.github.io/publications.md

 ### Book Chapter

 - Cho, Youngho, and Gi-Woo Roh.
 2025.
 “The Paradox of Successful Responses to COVID-19 in South Korea.”
 In *COVID-19 and the Changing Relationships between State and Society in East Asia*, ed.
 Yida Zhai.
 London: Routledge.

+- Kim, Hee-Joon, and Gi-Woo Roh.
+2027.
+“Between Tradition and Neoliberalism: Temporal Layers of Youth Right-Wing Movements in South Korea.”
+In *Research Handbook on Youth and Politics*, ed.
+Nuno de Almeida Alves.
+Edward Elgar Publishing Ltd. Working paper, intended as a book chapter.

 ### Working Papers